 We anticipated this question in our Facebook ad.
 On the left-hand side is the Facebook ad and on the right-hand side, a sample of the replies we set up in NapoleonCat that were served to users at random:

 You can read more about the benefits of automated moderation on Facebook here.

 It’s natural for customers to seek contact with brands via direct messages.
 To them, your presence on social means that you are providing another point of contact through which they can submit their questions and issues.
 In fact, it’s often better when they do, as that cements your one-on-one relationship and keeps any complaints away from the public exposure.

-So: managing comments under both organic and sponsored posts across your social channels, replying swiftly to direct messages – sounds like a hassle.
+So: managing comments under both organic and sponsored posts across your social media channels, replying swiftly to direct messages – sounds like a hassle.
 Use a social media management tool that will allow for handling all conversations from one place to make your life easier.

 4. Manage customer reviews